ofisc/ofisc.co.uk/src/schedule/2023-09-30-spin-spiral-jump.md

 * Spin Spiral Jump category: £15
 * Programme category: £20

-The fee for Figure Club skaters is collected by direct debit, so no action is required by club members.
+The fee for Figure Club skaters is collected by direct debit, so no action is required by OFISC members.

-Non-club members can pay the fee directly to the club by bank transfer:
+Non-OFISC members can pay the fee directly to the club by bank transfer:

 * Account name: Oxford Figure Ice Skating Club
 * Sort code: 30-96-26